mlaradji/worker/DESIGN.md

 ### 1. Worker Library
 With the worker library, a user can run a command, stop it, query its status and info and view its logs and output, and list all jobs.

 The library stores job information in an in-memory job id to job object map, the Job Store.
 The job object contains job information, as well as job-related channels.
+The job id is a randomly generated UUIDv4.

 When the library is initialized, a Job Store and a message bus is created.

 When the worker library receives a request to run a command (by calling the appropriate library method), it starts an Executing Thread that executes the command in a dedicated process group by setting the PGID.
 The new thread opens several channels to listen for input indicating normal process end, a user-initiated stop request, and OS signals.
-The thread publishes the final output/exit code, the STDOUT output, and the STDERR output on dedicated message bus channels (`'<jobId>:output'`, `'<jobId>:stdout'`, `'<jobId>:stderr'`), and stores the log data in the Job Store along with the job status and the input channel objects.
+The thread publishes the exit code, the STDOUT output, and the STDERR output on dedicated message bus channels (`'<jobId>:output'`, `'<jobId>:stdout'`, `'<jobId>:stderr'`), and stores the log data in the Job Store along with the job status and the input channel objects.

 Reading a job's log is done directly from the Job Store.
 Streaming logs is done by subscribing to the appropriate message bus channel.